Anti-Trump Protester Sets Himself On Fire Outside Trump International Hotel In Washington D.C. [Video]

 The man reportedly told police that he set himself on fire outside Trump International Hotel on Pennsylvania Avenue, as an act of protest against the inauguration of President-elect Donald Trump.
 He claimed he was protesting because America has elected a man who is “incapable of respecting our constitution.”

-The protester, a 45 years old man from California, has not been identified by name.
-But he told News4 (NBC4 Washington) that his action was in protest against President-elect Donald Trump.
+The protester, a 45-year-old man from California, has not been identified by name.
+However, he told News4 (NBC4 Washington) that his action was in protest against President-elect Donald Trump.

-“I tried to light myself on fire as an act of protest,” he told New4’s Shomari Stone. “(I’m protesting) the fact that we’ve elected somebody who is completely incapable of respecting the Constitution of the United States.”
+“I tried to light myself on fire as an act of protest,” he told News4’s Shomari Stone. “(I’m protesting) the fact that we’ve elected somebody who is completely incapable of respecting the Constitution of the United States.”

 #BREAKING: Man lights fire near #TrumpInternationalHotel.
 Employees call police.
 Man told me he's from CA & protesting #TrumpInauguration pic.twitter.com/noUwttKRL5